Aerial Yoga Forearm Planks: Teaching & Alignment Discussion

 Once they have proper alignment and are able to stack correctly, therefore having shoulder mobility and strength, they can progress by moving their hands, a little bit farther back towards the middle of the mat, which makes this more challenging to stay in the correct stacked alignment and more challenging to keep the hollow body and core active because of the momentum one feels from the hammock being farther away from the plumb line.

-In regards to momentum, one might feel from the hammock being farther away from the center, plum line depends on hammock length and ceiling height.
-The higher the ceiling and the longer the hammock, the last momentum or push you will fill from the hammock.
+Momentum felt from the hammock being away from the center depends on hammock length and ceiling height.
+The higher the ceiling and the longer the hammock, the less momentum or push you will feel.

-When the hammock is higher, you will feel more challenge, when the ceiling is higher and the hammock is longer, you will have to move farther away from the plumb line to feel a challenge.
-The push or pull that one feels from the hammock being away from its center or plum line changes, depending on the length of the hammock, the height of the hammock and the ceiling height.
+When the hammock is higher, you will feel more challenge.
+When the ceiling is higher and the hammock is longer, you must move farther from the plumb line to feel a challenge.
+The push or pull from the hammock changes depending on hammock length, hammock height, and ceiling height.